nicojourdain/misomip2/README.md

 >    teos10=False -> assumes the mitgcm outputs are in potential temperature & practical salinity (EOS80).<br/>
 >          =True  -> assumes the mitgcm outputs are in CT and AS and convert them to PT and PS.
 >
+>    parallel: If True, the open and preprocess steps of this function will be performed in parallel [optional, default=False]
+>
+>  Output:
+>
+>    xarray dataset of coordinates ("time", "z", "sxy") (sxy is the one-dimensionalized horizontal space)
+>
 _Example_:
 ```bash
 dir= 'datadir/model/'